Ion Antonescu: Power base, administration and propaganda

 In theory, Antonescu's policies had at least one revolutionary aspect.
 The leader himself claimed: "I want to introduce a patriotic, heroic, military-typed education, because economic education and all the others follow from it."
 According to Boia, his arrival in power was explicitly meant to "regenerate" Romania, and his popularity hinged on his being perceived as a "totalitarian model" and a "saviour" figure, like Corneliu Zelea Codreanu and Carol II before him.
 The "providential" and "saviour" themes are also emphasized by historian Adrian Majuru, who notes that Antonescu both adopted such ideals and criticized Carol for failing to live up to them.
 Seeing his rule as legitimized by the national interest,Deletant, p.
 69 the general is also known to have referred to political pluralism as poltronerie ("poltroonishness").
-Accordingly, Antonescu formally outlawed all political forces in February 1941, codifying penal labor as punishment for most public forms of political expression.
+Accordingly, Antonescu formally outlawed all political forces in February 1941, codifying penal labour as punishment for most public forms of political expression.
 In Deletant's assessment, his regenerative program was more declarative than factual, and contradicted by Antonescu's own decision to allow the informal existence of some opposition forces.
 At the same time, some historians believe his monopolizing of power in the name of a German alliance turned Romania into either a "puppet state" of Hitler or one of Germany's "satellite" governments.
 However, Deletant notes: "Romania retained her sovereignty throughout the period of the alliance [with Nazi Germany]. [...]
 Antonescu had, of course, his own country's interests uppermost in his mind, but in following Hitler, he served the Nazi cause."
 He describes Romania's contribution to the war as that of "a principal ally of Germany", as opposed to a "minor Axis satellite."